quangmnh/yugioh-combo-planner/README.md

 # Why this?
  Since the Master duel came out, I got the urge to try hard and be a pro duelist this time.
 But I sucked and couldn't memorize a single combo except normal summon Aleister.

- This shitty web app can do it for me, taking note of of combo and specific way to cycle and get rid of specific annoying opp's cards is nice, i think (especially the f'king *golden retard lord*, or that *p'ssy striker chick*).
+ This shitty web app can do it for me, taking note of of combo and specific way to cycle and get rid of opp's annoying cards is nice, i think (especially the f'king *golden retard lord*, or that *p'ssy striker chick*).

  Anyway, since there are numerous deck planner around, not to mention the Master Duel's one itself, i don't want to create one.
 Nor the combo tester, since I don't know a thing about rulings, maybe you can help me about that?
 PLease raise an issue or clone the repos,  add that fucntion for me bro.